RayYoh/robot_platform/README.md

 ## Summary
 This repository is not only for UR10, you can use this pipeline to build your own robot environment.

+## Log
+- 20220901
+    - The training is not stable.
+Reason (maybe): sometimes the position is hard for robot to reach.
+(Solution: modify `robot_end_pose`).
+    - The training process maybe be studk in local optimum.
+(Don't know the reason now.)

+## TODO
+- 20220901
+    - Add sensors on the robot and compliant control.